Caversham Lease Extension - Free Consultation

 Increase your lease and increase your Caversham property value

-Leasehold properties in Caversham with in excess of one hundred years left on the lease are often referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
-In such circumstances there is often little upside in buying the freehold unless savings on ground rent and maintenance charges justify it.
+Leasehold residencies in Caversham with more than 100 years left on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your home.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and estate charges merit it.

 Lender Requirement